annagrotius/IMDB-review-classifier/README.md

 While this script runs, a counter is printed to see how many files have been processed so far.
 After the script is done running, a new folder called [stats_file/] will exist and it will contain 4 csv files.

+> run visual

 > run *classifier.py*
 ```
 $ python classifier.py
 ```
 Once this script finishes, the amount of files processed, the files classified correctly, and the accuracy will be printed in your console or terminal.
+Additionally, a new folder called [predictions/] will exist in the current working directory where csv files that store the system's predictions can be found.